-The proportions of patients who discontinued study drug in the 56-week trials were 27% for the Saxenda-treated group and 35% for the placebo-treated group.
-Approximately 10% of patients treated with Saxenda and 4% of patients treated with placebo discontinued treatment due to an adverse reaction [see Adverse Reactions (6.1)].
-The majority of patients who discontinued Saxenda due to adverse reactions did so during the first few months of treatment.
+The proportions of patients who discontinued study drug in the 56-week trials were 27% for the SAXENDA®-treated group and 35% for the placebo-treated group, and in the 160-week trial the proportions of patients who discontinued were 47% and 55%, respectively.
+In the 56-week trials, approximately 10% of patients treated with SAXENDA® and 4% of patients treated with placebo discontinued treatment due to an adverse reaction [see Adverse Reactions (6.1)].
+The majority of patients who discontinued SAXENDA® due to adverse reactions did so during the first few months of treatment.
+In the 160-week trial the proportions of patients who discontinued ue to an adverse reaction was 13% and 6% for SAXENDA®- and placebo-treated patients, respectively.

-Effect of Saxenda on Body Weight
+Effect of SAXENDA® on Body Weight in 56-week Trials